filecage/typesafepayload/README.md

 is to ensure a safe protocol between two APIs.
 If your application allows for APIs where integers and strings are interchangeable, then this is not for you.

+However, there is one exception: if the given payload is an object implementing the [`Stringable`](https://php.net/Stringable) interface, this value is accepted.

 ### Navigating The Structure
 #### Example: Object / Map access
 ```php